-Dr. Seema Amin, Dr. Lina Cawog, Dr. Irina Shiyan and Dr. Azzrah Thobani of Eyes on Second offer a full range of optometry services, including diagnosis and treatment of eye infections, to the residents of the East Village and the city of New York.
+The team at Eyes on Second offer a full range of optometry services, including diagnosis and treatment of eye infections, to the residents of East Village, New York City, New York

 Eye infections are caused by microorganisms like bacteria, viruses or fungi.
 These invade some part of the eyeball or surrounding area.
 The infection may be on the clear front part of the eye (cornea) or the thin, moist membrane that lines the outer eye and inner eyelids, called the conjunctiva.
 Babies can get sexually transmitted eye infections at birth when the mother has an untreated sexually transmitted disease, but most children and adults get them through direct contact -- a finger, foreign matter or something similar in the eye.

 Most eye infections are not serious and will clear up with treatment.
 However, they can cause corneal ulcers, which can lead to severe vision loss if not treated.
 If the infection gets into the deeper portions of the eye, it may cause endophthalmitis, which can also affect the sight.
 Orbital cellulitis is an infection of the soft tissue around the eyelids, which can spread rapidly if not treated promptly.